 This delicious treat is like a pizza and pie combined.
 Found at most boulangeries, Pissaladiere is a flat open-faced tart of caramelized onions topped with anchovies and olives.
 Combining both salty and sweet tastes, it’s certainly something that has to be tried.

 You may have already enjoyed this popular French dish across Europe or the world, but it’s no surprise that Salade Niçoise is best tasted in its birthplace, Nice.
 With fresh tomatoes, radish, onion, olives, eggs, tuna and anchovies, it’s the perfect addition to those summer days by the beach.

 If you love a Salade Nicoise, then you will love a Le Pan Bagnet.
 A typical local lunch option, it is essentially a Salad Nicoise stuffed into fresh delicious French bread.

 Another classic home-grown Nicoise dish, Ratatouille is a hearty vegetable stew that features eggplant, zucchini, and tomato flavoured with fresh garlic and fragrant olive oil.
 It’s a simple dish that bursts in traditional flavours.

 Tourte Aux Blettes

 For those with a sweet tooth, a trip to Nice is not complete without trying a Tourte Aux Blettes.
-Made from swiss chard, this pastry is filled with sugared vegetables as well as pine nuts, apples and raisons.
+Made from Swiss chard, this pastry is filled with sugared vegetables as well as pine nuts, apples and raisins.
 It is truly something that has to be eaten to be understood.